 Changing your repayment plan to one that lowers your monthly payment is the best way to make your payments more affordable and prevent default.
-Income-based repayments, graduated repayment, and extended repayments are three of the best repayment plan options for making your monthly payments more affordable.
+The three best repayment plan options include Income-based repayments, graduated repayment, and extended repayments, all of which make your monthly payments more affordable.

 - With an income-based repayment plan, your payments are calculated as a percentage of your income, after taking into consideration your monthly outgoings, so it’s never more than you can afford.